Life insurance mitigates financial risks when the insured person dies. It’s actually a very straightforward concept.

 Now that we know why someone would purchase life insurance, let’s discuss who should purchase it.
 The answer is easy; every adult should purchase life insurance.
 It’s plain and simple.

-But when you have people (loved ones) that will be affected financially upon your death, the best method to provide the funds they’ll need is to purchase life insurance that will pay an immediate death benefit (unless death is in the first two years and not accidental).
+But when you have people (loved ones) that will be affected financially upon your death, the best method to provide the funds they’ll need is to purchase life insurance.
+Most policies will pay an immediate death benefit (unless death is in the first two years and not accidental).

 And, let’s not forget about the financial benefits of permanent life insurance like whole life or universal life insurance.
-With these policies, there are living benefits like interest on your cash value account and the accelerated death benefit provision that provides money to the insured in the event of a chronic, critical, or terminal illness.
+With these policies, there are living benefits like interest on your cash value account.
+Also, the accelerated death benefit provision that provides money to the insured in the event of a chronic, critical, or terminal illness.

 If structured and funded properly, certain kinds of policies can be used for retirement planning (commonly referred to as a LIRP) and deliver a tax-free income stream for retirement.

-The bottom line here is that even if you have put cash aside for final expenses or other financial needs for surviving loved ones, the money you’ve set aside will likely not be available ten days following your death when your loved ones will need it the most.
+Here’s the bottom line.
+Even if you have put cash aside for final expenses or other financial needs for surviving loved ones.
+The money you’ve set aside will likely not be available ten days following your death when your loved ones will need it the most.
 With a life insurance policy in place, the death benefit is typically paid within a week (and funeral directors know this).

 What Are The Different Types of Life Insurance?